X16Community/x16-docs/X16 Reference - 09 - VERA Programmer's Reference.md

 #### `AUDIO_CTRL ($9F3B)` ####

 **FIFO Full** (bit 7) is a read-only flag that indicates whether the FIFO is full.
 Any writes to the FIFO while this flag is 1 will be ignored.
 Writing a 1 to this register
-(**FIFO Reset**) will perform a FIFO reset, which will clear the contents of the FIFO buffer, except when written in combination with a 1 in bit 6.
+**FIFO Reset** will perform a FIFO reset, which will clear the contents of the FIFO buffer.

-**FIFO Loop** (bit 6+7): If a 1 is written to both bit 6 and 7 (at the same time), the FIFO will loop when played.
-Any other write to AUDIO_CTRL clears this loop flag.
-Note: this feature is currently only available in x16-emulator and is not in any released VERA firmware.

 **FIFO Empty** (bit 6) is a read-only flag that indicates whether the FIFO is empty.